-We also added a little starch to help the dough bind and sesame oil for a fragrant finish.
+We also added a little sesame oil for a fragrant finish!
 And, if you'd like some extra crunchiness, coat the rice bread rolls with sesame seeds (black, white, or a combination of both).

 This Japanese bread is ready in a little more than 30 minutes, from start to finish.
 This means you can have freshly baked gluten-free bread in a flash.

 Once ready, we recommend serving these rice bread rolls while still warm as the mochi crumb will be super soft and stretchy!

 And if you'd like to try a sweet mochi bread instead, this banana mochi loaf recipe is perfect — fully vegan and gluten-free!

 - Sesame Seeds (black and white)

 Before starting, make sure you're using glutinous rice flour, not regular rice flour.

 This flour is milled from short-grain glutinous rice, which has a high-starch content.
 In Japanese, it's called mochigomeko or mochiko for short.

 You should be able to find glutinous rice flour at your local Asian food store or online — sometimes labelled as "mochiko flour" or "sweet rice flour".